XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 Technically, a viable transaction must contain some additional fields, and certain optional fields such as `LastLedgerSequence` are strongly recommended.
 Some other language-specific notes:

-- If you're using ripple-lib for JavaScript, you can use the [`prepareTransaction()` method](rippleapi-reference.html#preparetransaction) to automatically fill in good defaults for the remaining fields of a transaction.
+- If you're using `xrpl.js` for JavaScript or TypeScript, you can use the [`Client.autofill()` method](TODO: link autofill) to automatically fill in good defaults for the remaining fields of a transaction.
 - With `xrpl-py` for Python, you can use the models in `xrpl.models.transactions` to construct transactions as native Python objects.
 - With xrpl4j for Java, you can use the model objects in the `xrpl4j-model` module to construct transactions as Java objects.
     - Unlike the other libraries, you must provide the account `sequence` and the `signingPublicKey` of the source